pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 Typically, runtime generation of Open API documentation has some prerequisites:

-- Your Web API must be deployed before the code: It must be UP & RUNNING.
+- Your Web API must be deployed before the code and must be up and running.

-  There's a waiting period where the app might not be immediately available due to deployment.
+  There's a waiting period during which the app might not be immediately available due to deployment.

-   And not always what you deploy works (e.g. missed configuration...) :)
+   And what you deploy does not always work (e.g. missed configuration...) :)

 - You must call the endpoint that exposes it, possibly from your CD-pipeline/agent in a complex security context (e.g., route openings, inbound rules.... ).